 There is a ministry of suffering that does something for your soul.
 Suffering develops character.
-It enables us to grow in grace (II Cor.
+It enables us to grow in grace (2 Cor.
 12:9,10).
 We grow into spiritual maturity more rapidly when we suffer if we orient to the grace of God.
 We are not nearly so quick to criticize others if we have been hurt by criticism.
 We think twice before we criticize someone else because we remember the scars that we received from the sharp tongue of someone else.
 Suffering mellows us as Christians.
-Eventually we become a veteran Christian, tested and approved.
+Eventually, we become a veteran Christian, tested, and approved.

 “Looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God” (Heb.
 12:2).

 What is your suffering today?
-Some suffering is chronic and some is acute.
-Some suffering is surface and other suffering is so deep that you cannot share it with another human being.
+Some suffering is chronic, and some is acute.
+Some suffering is surface, and another suffering is so deep that you cannot share it with another human being.
 We can only cry out to God.
 We cannot allow suffering to sour us.
 We cannot let it make us mean and grumpy.
 We cannot let it curdle our spirit.
 We need to get the blessing out of suffering.
-We have enrolled in the College of Christ and he sets up the curriculum.
+We have enrolled in the College of Christ, and he sets up the curriculum.
 We learn the lesson so that we will not have to take the course again.